hrluo93/GenomeAnnotation/README.md

 V2.sh: More simplicity, faster, and no frameshift

 RNA-based: Hisat2+TransDdecoder

 Ab-initio: braker3

-homology: Complete structure from Miniprot
+Homology: Complete structure from Miniprot

 #################################################